Vyral/base-template/_posts/2021-12-27-what-karen-agar-loves-about-the-dave-hooke-team.md

 {% include excerpt.html %}

-We have another exciting agent interview today with Karen Agar.
-We’re super excited to learn about her story and why she chose the Dave Hooke Team.
+We're back once again to have a conversation with listing manager Karen Agar, who is here to share her story and talk about why she chose to join The Dave Hooke Team.

 **Why this career, and why this team?**